brian3t/adonis_lno/README.md

-# Adonis fullstack application
+# LiveNOut Adonis fullstack application

-This is the fullstack boilerplate for AdonisJs, it comes pre-configured with.
+This is the fullstack app for AdonisJs LiveNOut, it comes pre-configured with.

 1. Bodyparser
 2. Session